MosesSupposes/RFI-Contracting-Business-Assets/drafts/Draft_01__Capability_Statement.md

 #### Team Technical Experience

-#### Technical Expertise and Approach:

-Our team combines diverse technical skills and industry experience to tackle complex IT government contracts with precision.
-We leverage an extensive technology stack including TypeScript, React, Reason, Redis, SQL, NoSQL, Java, Go, Kotlin, Node.js, Redux, Jira, GitHub, AWS EC2, Firebase, and GCP.
-Our development practices are built around cutting-edge methodologies such as micro-frontends, CI/CD, and test-driven development (TDD).

-We utilize modern tools and frameworks to create scalable, high-performance solutions, ensuring robust security and efficient cloud-based deployments.
-Our collaborative approach, guided by seasoned professionals with specialized skills, allows us to deliver innovative and reliable software solutions tailored to meet the stringent requirements of government contracts and beyond.
+Our team combines diverse expertise to deliver innovative IT solutions for government contracts.
+Using a range of modern technologies and best practices like modular design, CI/CD, and test-driven development, we create secure, scalable, and efficient systems.
+Guided by experienced professionals, we ensure high-performance, cloud-based deployments tailored to meet the unique demands of our clients.

 ### NACIS & SERVICES